-It is difficult to overstate the plight of malls and department store anchors.
+It is difficult to overstate the plight of malls and anchors.
 Gone are the halcyon days when the mall was everyone's shopping destination.
-There is even a website, www.deadmalls.com, devoted to failed malls.
+There is even a website, deadmalls.com, devoted to failed malls.
 Credit ratings of most anchor store operators have fallen below investment grade.
-Commentators usually blame the retail apocalypse on e-commerce and shifting consumer spending habits.
+Commentators usually blame the retail apocalypse on ecommerce and shifting consumer spending habits.

 COVID-19 exacerbated these trends and mall foot traffic has been slow to recover.
-Some chains, including Neiman Marcus and JCPenney, have filed bankruptcy.
-E-commerce volume surged in 2020 and 2021 before tapering in 2022.
-To date, e-commerce and brick-and-mortar sales have not yet reached an equilibrium.
+Some chains, including Neiman Marcus and JCPenney, filed bankruptcy.
+Ecommerce volume surged in 2020 and 2021 before tapering in 2022.
+Ecommerce and brick-and-mortar sales have not yet reached an equilibrium.

 One in five American malls have fully closed and remain "zombies" without a redevelopment plan, estimates Green Street Advisors, a commercial real estate analytics firm.
-A December 2022 article from The Wall Street Journal that detailed the "long death" of the White Plains Mall noted there is no shortage of dying malls.
+A December 2022 Wall Street Journal article describing the "long death" of the White Plains Mall noted there is no shortage of dying malls.
 The article observed that converting enclosed shopping centers to other uses remains a "difficult feat."
-Repurposing, while much-discussed, has not really happened.
+Repurposing, while much discussed, has not really happened.

 The question is why.
 The answer relates, at least in part, to legal challenges inherent in changing the property's use.

 Any property valuation begins with a highest and best use analysis.
 A basic assumption about real estate directs that the price a buyer will pay reflects that buyer's conclusions about the property's most profitable use.
 Competitive forces within the local market shape a property's highest and best use, but that use must reflect practical and legal restrictions.